HomeMy WebLinkAbout1987-03-04 - City Council - REGULAR - AgendaPRE-COUNCIL/STAFF WORKSHOP SESSION

 DeLeuw-Cather consultant study will encompass.
 The six specific areas relate to

 pavement design, and construction and maintenance.
-In aadition he discussed the
+In addition he discussed the

 areas were the closure of bridges in an advanced stage of deterioration, the